percona/pmm/docs/setting-up/client/postgresql.md

 # PostgreSQL

-PMM Client collects metrics from [PostgreSQL][POSTGRESQL] and [Percona Distribution for PostgreSQL][PERCONA_POSTGRESQL] databases.

-This page shows how to set up PMM to monitor a PostgreSQL database instance.
-(Read it completely before starting work.)
+How to set up PMM to monitor a [PostgreSQL] or [Percona Distribution for PostgreSQL] database instance.

 Here is an overview of the steps involved.